A Saint Who Levels Up Through Necromancy

 Even with no Necromancer penalty, this is a separate matter, huh.

-The goblins whipped around and bolted in the opposite direction from Yujin.
+The goblins whipped around and bolted away from Yujin.

 “Chase them.”

-The instant the zombies had all but caught up to the fleeing goblins, a window flared.
+The zombies had all but run the fleeing goblins down.

 “Hold for a moment.”

-Yujin ordered the zombies to halt their pursuit and shot a sidelong glance past the brush.
+Yujin ordered the zombies to halt their pursuit and cut a sidelong glance toward the brush.

-One of the Hunters, who’d worn a guarded look, gave a start.
+One of them, the one who’d worn a guarded look, gave a start.

 “That guy from earlier?”